The NDIS is considering making changes to how it provides early childhood early intervention (ECEI) supports.

 Leap in! can help.

-As a not-for-profit plan manager, Leap in! puts people before profit.
+Leap in! is a business driven by purpose and we put people before profit.
 We help thousands of families across the country to navigate the NDIS including families with young children.

-To find out more about the benefits of plan management for managing your NDIS Plan, check out https://www.leapin.com.au/ndis-plan-management/ or call our friendly crew on 1300 05 78 78.
+To find out more about the benefits of plan management for managing your NDIS Plan, check out https://www.leapin.com.au/

 Further Reading